Carlover101/AutoMCServer/README.md

 # Instructions

 # **Warning: This only works on linux/debian devices**.
-Windows and Mac OS are currently in developement.
+Windows and Mac OS are currently unsupported.

 After you download the project:
 1. Extract it into your downloads folder.